Challenges in International survey research: illustrations and solutions

 Response rates in international mail surveys

 So I rewrote the paper to provide more focus on a single issue (response rates) and it was subsequently accepted and published in International Business Review.
-It has acquired a steady stream of citations ever since, making it one of the 25 most cited articles ever published in the journal.
+It has acquired a steady stream of citations ever since, and with nearly 500 citations is one of the 40 most cited articles published in the journal.
 It seems some people were interested in my problems after all :-).

 The paper itself includes a fairly extensive description of procedures that might help to increase response rates.
 I still like my choice of incentive, the result of long discussions with my husband and a sudden flash of insight: a bag of Pickwick tea for one.